Ask many Singaporeans about how they plan to fund their retirement, and you’ll probably get a couple of stock answers: “CPF” and/or “my kids”.

 |Retirement plan||Returns||Risk level||Liquidity|

-Nothing wrong with doing what Smiley the Squirrel taught you from a young age, but the interest for such low-risk vehicles tend to top out at a little over 2% p.a.
-Which means your money is actually growing not just slowly… but negatively.
+Savings: Nothing wrong with doing what Smiley the Squirrel taught you from a young age, but the interest for such low-risk vehicles tend to top out at about 2% p.a.
+Which means your money is actually growing not just slowly, but possibly negatively compared to inflation!

 Consider keeping just the amount you need liquid (e.g. your expenses + emergency fund) in your savings account, and moving the rest to other vehicles that’s better for retirement.

 Property: Buy a swanky condo and rent it out to expats — this seems to be one of those old-school “investment strategies” popular among a great deal of Singaporeans.